entando/entando-pipelines/doc/macros.md

 ```
  > Checks the format of the PR title:
- > Checks the format of the project version name on PR
+ > Checks the format of the project version number on PR
  > Checks that the development PR is compatible with the current mainline version (optional via ENTANDO_OPT_MAINLINE)
  > Runs optional custom check (user provided script "custom-pr-check.sh")
 ```